 Jupyter is an umbrella project for different software tools.

-Fundamentally, JupyterHub consists of a server hosted by LET that allows you and your students to work with Python, Julia or R in a ready-made environment.
+Fundamentally, JupyterHub consists of a server, hosted by the EduIT team at IT Services, that allows you and your students to work with Python, Julia, or R, but also others such as Octave or OpenModelica in a ready-made environment.
 There is no need to download anything or install any packages; JupyterHub allows you to make changes directly in your web browser.
 This reduces workload for you and any teaching assistants, as using JupyterHub means that you do not need to spend valuable time on ensuring that every student has a working local installation.

 As a short overview, the Jupyter system at ETH consist of the following parts: